Who We Are

 OVER 90 YEARS OF SERVICE TO PODIATRIC MEDICINE AND TO THE PUBLIC

-As an organization designed to support Doctors of Podiatric Medicine (DPM), (or podiatric physicians or podiatrists), the Illinois Podiatric Medical Association (IPMA) has grown and developed into the major source for foot and ankle health care information for the public and is active in the Illinois legislature regarding foot and ankle care issues and access to foot and ankle care by podiatric physicians.
-The IPMA is an advocate for all citizens of Illinois as well as for its member doctors.
+Dedicated to supporting Doctors of Podiatric Medicine (DPM), also known as podiatric physicians or podiatrists, ILAPPS has become a leading source for foot and ankle health care information for the public.
+Actively engaged in Illinois legislature matters concerning foot and ankle care issues and access to such care by podiatric physicians, ILAPPS continues to advocate for all citizens of Illinois and its member doctors.

 MISSION STATEMENT